 Problem Description Reason Solution How do I tell if my emulated drive file is capable of being partitioned?
 Whether you can partition your emulated drive depends on when it was created (that is, with which version of the SunPCi software).
-Refer to "Using Older Emulated Drives With SunPCi 1.2.1" on page 10.
+Refer to "Using Older Emulated Drives With SunPCi 1.2.2" on page 10.
 Use the file command to find out if your disk can be partitioned.
 What happens if I resize or partition an old emulated drive file?
 SunPCi will not recognize that drive file as a valid disk.
 When you start the SunPCi software, it returns a Cannot attach hard drive error message.
-Refer to "Using Older Emulated Drives With SunPCi 1.2.1" on page 10.
+Refer to "Using Older Emulated Drives With SunPCi 1.2.2" on page 10.
 You will have to create a new emulated drive.
 What happens if I use a new emulated disk file with a version of SunPCi that is earlier than 1.2.1?
-SunPCi will not recognize that drive file as a valid disk.
+SunPCi will not recognize the drive file as a valid disk.
 When you start the SunPCi software, it returns a Cannot attach hard drive error message.
 Refer to "Using New Emulated Drives With Older Versions of SunPCi" on page 11.
 You will have to create a new emulated drive.
+I just created a new 8 Gbyte emulated disk, but I can only see 2 Gbytes.
+Why?
+DOS can only recognize file sizes of up to 2 Gbytes.
+Refer to "Filesystem Limitations" on page 11.
+You will need to partition your emulated disk.
+The remaining 6 Gbytes in your emulated disk file is available to create additional partitions.